2017 Ferrari F12tdf

 For the chassis, rear wheel steering was featured for the first time in a Ferrari as part of the Virtual Short Wheelbase system, employed partly to increase agility but also to tame the effect that the radically widened front track had upon the handling; without the system the new 285 section front tires (up from 255) supplied so much grip that it made the F12tdf overly pointy, even by racing car standards.
 With the system however, the increased grip at the front was kept in check by a rear end that intuitively knew how to best adapt itself for any driving scenario.

-Under the bonnet, the use of Formula 1 style mechanical tappets and variable intake geometry trumpets unlocked an extra 40bhp, bringing the 6.3-litre V-12’s peak power to a mighty 770 bhp at 8,900 rpm.
+Under the hood, the use of Formula 1 style mechanical tappets and variable intake geometry trumpets unlocked an extra 40 bhp, bringing the 6.3-liter V-12’s peak power to a mighty 770 bhp at 8,900 rpm.
 Additionally, Ferrari fitted the F12tdf with a bespoke version of its dual-clutch transmission with six-percent shorter gear ratios, 30 percent faster upshifts and 40 percent quicker downshifts.

-The F12tdf presented here is a one-owner example.
-It was originally delivered in 2017 and presents in ‘as new’ condition having covered less than 950 miles from new.
-It benefits from a particularly elegant exterior specification of Argento Nurburgring paintwork with a Blu NART center stripe and Bianco flanking stripes, complimented by Giallo calipers and optioned carbon fibre headlamp surrounds, fog light surrounds and door sills, and is fully covered by a clear-bra.
-On the inside, alcantara has been optioned for the center console, dashboard, lower dashboard, headliner and seats, which are carbon racing bucket seats adorned with stitched Cavalino Rampante in Blu Medio.
+The F12tdf presented here is a two-owner example, though first titled by its current owner.
+It was originally delivered in 2017 and presents in excellent condition having covered less than 950 miles from new.
+It benefits from a particularly elegant exterior specification of Argento Nürburgring with a Blu NART center stripe and Bianco flanking stripes, complimented by Giallo calipers and optional carbon fiber headlamp surrounds, fog light surrounds, and door sills.
+Under the current ownership, the F12 received a complete 3M clear wrap as well as additional skid plates below the front diffuser for added protection.
+On the inside, Alcantara has been optioned for the center console, dashboard, lower dashboard, headliner and seats, which are carbon racing bucket seats adorned with stitched Cavalino Rampante in Blu Medio.
 The sports exhaust option upgraded hifi and technology pack with front and rear facing cameras completes the excellent specification.